 With peak peony season beginning in early spring and extending through late June, there's no shortage of gorgeous wedding flowers for your bridal bouquet.
 Despite the relatively small window of budget-friendly growing time, brides clamor for this quintessential wedding flower all year-round.
 And can you really blame them?
 With the fluffy blooms available in white, cream, yellow, and varying shades of pink and red, peonies are the perfect addition to all bridal bouquets.

-Another budget-friendly idea?
-Consider carrying a posy down the aisle rather than a traditional bouquet—since peonies are so voluminous, fewer stems still make a serious impact.
+To make peonies more budget-friendly, carry a single posy down the aisle rather than a traditional bouquet.
+Since they are so voluminous, fewer stems still make a serious impact.

 We rounded up 40 stunning peony bouquets, from all-white blooms to colorful coral, pink, red, and plum hues—with a few colors in between—for brides of every style.